Adlink-ROS/BT_ros2/README.md

 # Note
 If you want to get the coordinate for navigation, you can run navigation2 and listen to the topic /goal_pose.

-The position and orientation should be put into BT file, but nav2_client.hpp is using Euler Angle instead of Quaternion.
+The position and orientation should be put into BT file and the orientation value we use here is Quaternion.

-You can transfer the Quaternion to Euler Angle by using some online tools, such as https://quaternions.online/
+If you only has Euler Angle and want to transfer to Quaternion, refer to the online tools, such as https://quaternions.online/